 This is a very interesting comment and I appreciate the frankness and good spirit in which it was given.
 However, I also find it troubling that someone might suggest that my cancer experience should have been an opportunity to create a positive event in my life.

 I do not understand this logic.
 But I am not surprised by it because this “finding the positive” narrative continues to be the prevalent one in Cancer Land.

-But why the unspoken (or often not unspoken), inference that my way is inferior?
+But why the unspoken (or not unspoken), inference that my way is inferior?

-In addition, the person who left that comment has no idea what my relationships are with dear daughter, my sisters (or my brother) and other patients.
+The person who left that comment has NO idea what my relationships are with Dear Daughter, my sisters (or my brother) and other patients.
 She has no clue what bonds do or do not exist between others and myself.
 In addition, there is the suggestion that if you want to live, you have to fight for your life.
 Hmm, don’t get me started on that one!